Sporting Apostrophes

 Fans and players are strongly encouraged to vote for the colour of the new kit, scheduled to debut next season, at the official Super A’s website.

-Posted by Hawkins on June 19, 2008
+Posted by Milan on June 19, 2008

 Sunday’s line-up… so far